appdev-projects/ruby-project-array-1/README.md

 # Ruby Practice

- This project is associated with the [`Array` chapter](https://firstdraft.github.io/appdev-textbook/array.html).
-The steps to open and run a GitPod project can be found [here](https://firstdraft.github.io/appdev-textbook/string.html#start-gitpod-project).
+This project is associated with the [`Array` lesson](https://learn.firstdraft.com/lessons/14).
+The steps to open and run a Gitpod project can be found [here](https://learn.firstdraft.com/lessons/29).